I’m 27, unemployed, a mother of two, living at home.

 That’s what up, that’s what’s down.
 It could be worse though, I recently had a pregnancy scare, but it turns out there was no bun.
 I’ve been dodging debtors calls for a while now.
 The writing jobs I usually do have been scarce of late.
 A month ago, we broke up with the love of my life.
 We’re back together so I guess the whole soulmate’s thing is real.
 I was not myself those two weeks we were apart.
 Have you ever felt like you were in chaos within, you were you but not you still?
 I was like that.

 I’ve had two rock bottoms in my life, I’m thinking this is the third.
 I’m sure each of us has their problems, difficulties, challenges; whatever you may choose to call.
 Sometimes they’re harsh than others and may end up defining who we are.

-The person I am now, the woman I’ve become who laughs in the middle of chaos, who finds balance amidst what seems like endless worries astound me.
-I wake up every day with the small goals that I achieve most of the times and go to bed with the troubles that wait for tomorrow.
+The person I am now, the woman I’ve become who laughs in the middle of chaos, who finds balance amidst what seems like endless worries astounds me.
+I wake up every day with the small goals that I achieve most of the time and go to bed with the troubles that wait for tomorrow.
 I look in the mirror and smile because I don’t comprehend how strong and stable I am.
 All I’ve been through knowingly, unknowingly has led me to this fearless woman full of dreams and hope.